Matt Brown (American politician)

-Matthew A. Brown (born November 15, 1969) is an American attorney, activist, and politician who served as secretary of state of Rhode Island from 2003 to 2007.
+Matthew A. Brown (born November 15, 1969) is an American activist, and politician who served as secretary of state of Rhode Island from 2003 to 2007.
 Brown was a Democratic candidate for governor of Rhode Island in the 2018 election.

 Alongside Bruce G. Blair, Brown co-founded Global Zero, a non-profit international initiative for the phased, verified elimination of all nuclear weapons worldwide.
 He previously served as executive director of the Rhode Island branch of City Year.

 Early life and education

 Brown was born in Bethesda, Maryland, and raised in Providence, Rhode Island.
 He graduated from Moses Brown School in Providence and from Columbia University in 1993.
 He received his Juris Doctor from Yale Law School in 2001.

 Career

 In 1993, Brown helped to start City Year in Rhode Island, the first expansion site of the model national service program that brings together diverse young adults ages 17–24 for a year of full-time community service and leadership development.
 From 1995-1998, Brown served as Executive Director of City Year Rhode Island.